gege13007/Amazfit-Stratos-GPS-locator/README.md

 # Android Wear GPS OpenStreet Maps & GPX reader
 Simple &amp; effective GPS locator app for Amazfit Xiaomi android wear
 ------------------------------------------------------------------------------
 Here is the last version of GPS Maps & compass Locator for Wear Android (tested on Xiaomi Amazfit Stratos 2, PACE... but must be fine on many others).
-My first idea was to make a simple position reminder with a compass display or may be a Golf Gps watch ?
+My first idea was to make a simple position reminder with a compass display, or may be a Golf Gps watch.
+We have now a Gpx file and Open Street Map viewer.

 This app includes 4 main windows :

 1/ The Map viewer can display 'Open Street Maps' from zoom level 3 to 16.
 You can change the zoom level, and center the map on actual position with a simple click on the 3 buttons on the bottom of the screen.
+A distance scale and the osmap zoom level are displayed on the bottom of the screen.
+The scale (in km) is equal to the distance represented by the horizontal line.
-The selected GPX points are plotted on the map, with different colors depending on the altitude.
+The selected GPX points are plotted on the map, with different colors depending on the altitude (blue is deep, and red is hight).
-A line is plotted to the destination point.
+On nav mode, a line is plotted to the destination point.
 A blue marker indicates your actual position.
 It's possible to move the maps by simply swiping the screen.
-A Long Click on the map, let you select your new Destination point (or to save a new waypoint).
+A LONG ClICK on the map, let you select your new Destination point (or to save a new waypoint).
 A simple click close the map.

 Here is an example of 2 levels of zoom from 4 to 15 (maximum details).